-Childcare Allowance (introduced in April 2016).
-This benefit uses for the purpose of mean-test the same income concept as the Family Allowance.
-However, the Childcare Allowance is not used in income concepts of other benefits like Family Allowance, Child Birth Allowance, Nursing Allowance, Special Nursing Allowance, Housing Benefit or Social Assistance.
+The very last simulated benefit is the newly introduced (April 2016) Childcare Allowance.
+This benefit uses for the purpose of mean-test the same income concept as Family Allowance.
+However, Childcare Allowance is not used in income concepts of other benefits like Family Allowance, Child Birth Allowance, Nursing Allowance, Special Nursing Allowance, Housing Benefit or Social Assistance.
 This is why Childcare Allowance is the last of benefits simulated in the model.